 Over the next few years Veeck wrote a newspaper column, captivated the many sportswriters who made the pilgrimage to Tranquility, and recovered his health.
 Reflecting on his many hospital stays, he said, “Suffering is overrated.”
 While watching local Little League games, he discovered a 12-year-old with a sweet swing, Harold Baines.
 He and Linn wrote another book, The Hustler’s Handbook.
 He tried to revive a failing Boston racetrack, Suffolk Downs, and wrote a book about the experience, Thirty Tons a Day – the horses’ major output.

-By 1970 Veeck was ready to scratch his baseball itch.
+By 1970 he was ready to scratch his baseball itch.
 He tried to buy Washington’s struggling expansion team before owner Bob Short moved it to Texas.
-His friend Jerry Hoffberger put the Baltimore Orioles up for sale.
-Veeck thought he had a deal, but Hoffberger backed out.
-Baltimore Sun writer Bob Maisel believed Hoffberger was afraid Veeck would sell the team after a few years and would not care if the next owner took the Orioles away from Baltimore.
+His friend Jerry Hoffberger put the Baltimore Orioles up for sale, and Veeck thought he had a deal, but Hoffberger backed out.
+Baltimore Sun writer Bob Maisel believed Hoffberger was afraid Veeck would sell the team after a few years, and would not care if the next owner took the Orioles away from Baltimore.

-Veeck greeted the vote by kicking his prosthetic leg high above his head.
-Then he put up a sign saying “Open for Business” in the hotel lobby where the winter meeting was being held and spent 14 hours making trades in public.
+Veeck greeted the vote by kicking his wooden leg high above his head.
+Then he put up a sign saying “Open for Business” in the hotel lobby where the winter meeting was being held, and spent 14 hours making trades in public.
 On his first day after being re-admitted to the club, he was already horrifying his fellow owners.
-Milwaukee’s Bud Selig fumed, “This is a meat market.”
+Milwaukee’s Bud Selig fumed, “This is a meat market.”26

 Veeck told general manager Roland Hemond, “Don’t bother drawing up a budget.
 We don’t have any money.
-We’ll think of something.”
-He still worked and played for 20 hours a day, drinking two dozen beers and smoking up to four packs of Salem Longs, stubbing out the butts in an ashtray built into his prosthetic leg.
-Hemond said, “I tell people I worked for Bill Veeck five years, but it was really ten because I never slept.”
+We’ll think of something.”27 But he still worked and played for 20 hours a day, drinking two dozen beers and smoking up to four packs of Salem Longs, stubbing out the butts in an ashtray built into his prosthetic leg.
+Hemond said, “I tell people I worked for Bill Veeck five years, but it was really ten because I never slept.”28

 In 1977 Veeck found an angle and nearly rode it to glory.
 His plan was “rent a player.”
 He acquired players who were a year away from free agency, knowing he could not afford to keep them.
 With sluggers Richie Zisk and Oscar Gamble, the “Go-Go Sox” were transformed into the “South Side Hit Men.”
 The team belted 192 homers, second-most in the majors, and won 90 games.
 They contended for the Western Division championship for much of the season before sinking to third place.
 Veeck broke his own Comiskey Park attendance record with more than 1.6 million and was named Major League Executive of the Year by The Sporting News.

-It went downhill from there.
-He told the fans, “We will scheme, connive, steal, do everything possible to win the pennant – except pay big salaries.”
-The average player’s paycheck more than doubled in just three years, driven by free agency and salary arbitration.
+It was downhill from there.
+He told the fans, “We will scheme, connive, steal, do everything possible to win the pennant — except pay big salaries.”29 The average player’s paycheck more than doubled in just three years, driven by free agency and salary arbitration.
 Veeck could not keep up.
 He hired Larry Doby as the majors’ second black manager, but fired him after less than a full season.
-The next year he hired Tony La Russa, a 34-year-old career minor leaguer, to lead the club.
+The next year he hired Tony La Russa, a 34-year-old career minor leaguer, to run the club.

 Veeck’s doomed second time around in Chicago hit bottom on July 12, 1979, Disco Demolition Night.
 It was an ill-begotten attempt to attract young people and show that the Sox were “hip.”
 Bring a disco record, buy a ticket for 98 cents, and watch as the records were blasted to smithereens between games of the doubleheader.
-An overflow crowd crashed the gates and they soon began sailing their discs onto the field.
+An overflow crowd crashed the gates, and they soon began sailing their discs onto the field.
 Fueled by beer and marijuana, thousands spilled out of the stands and ran amok.
-The second game was forfeited to visiting Detroit when the field was deemed unplayable.
+The second game was forfeited to visiting Detroit.

 Besides Wrigley Field’s ivy, Bill Veeck’s baseball legacy is his son Mike, part-owner and flamboyant promoter of several minor-league teams.
 Mike’s most infamous stunt was Vasectomy Day — a fan would get a free one on Father’s Day — but that was aborted by religious opposition.
 He said of his father, “He had this tremendous sense of the absurd, and he gave that to me.”